Elyzavetka/Elyzavetka/README.md

 Hi 👋 My name is Liza
 =====================

-I am a Junior Full-Stack Software Engineer based in London.
+I am a Full-Stack Software Engineer based in London.
 ------------------------------------------------

 I am a passionate and proactive Junior Full-Stack Engineer.
 I have a mathematical and organized brain which makes me a great coder.
 I love not just writing code, but building beautiful reliable products.